NorwegianVeterinaryInstitute/BioinfTraining/evfi-suggestions1.md

      - how fliped over for paired end reads - when first sequencing pass finished `atomatic flip when DNA fraqument amplification finished? - Did not really get at first the **bridge amplification** (pair ends) - thought: easier with wideo
      - > Suggestion: show video illumina: explain the bridge add ? <https://www.youtube.com/watch?v=fCd6B5HRaZ8> but I find somehow older video cleared - its also shorter (also explain reads indexes 1 and 2)  <https://www.youtube.com/watch?v=HMyCqWhwB8E>

-Q: nothing 454? do not use? -Z is there need to understand basics (ie for reading papers)

 Q: MinION - can get high quality consesus continuous sequencing -> not sure how see how sequence many times same seq? (so each pore 1 DNA molecule, so many porea ...some same DNA molecule -> consensus -> from many pores-- ? do I understand right?

    - p57 (was just wondering what were the different ending parts - as not yet explained : ex.
 P5-index2-Rd1SP)